-Summer is a time when many of our natural routines and rituals fall away.
+Summer is a time when many of our natural routines and habits fall away.
 If we have children, they are on holiday from school.
 If we work in an office, we find ourselves getting extra squirmy on beautiful, sunny days.
 A vacation somewhere by the sea seems to creep into our imagination on a daily (if not hourly) basis.

 Rather than fight the natural rhythms that appear during this time of the year, we can work with them to foster a deeper sense of connection to ourselves and the world around us.
 We are instinctual beings, and different times of the year bring different energies, attributes and themes into our lives.

 If we pay close attention to what is already in the “air” during each season, we can create practices that work in harmony with nature and her cycles.
-I’d like to focus on what I see as the major theme, which naturally arises in summer—light—and suggest some ways to develop new awareness and rituals around it.
+I’d like to focus on what I see as the major theme, which naturally arises in summer—light—and suggest some ways to develop new awareness and routines around it.

 Rest is not idleness, and to lie sometimes on the grass under trees on a summer's day, listening to the murmur of the water, or watching the clouds float across the sky, is by no means a waste of time.